openstack/ironic/doc/source/admin/secure-rbac.rst

 The purpose of a lessee is more for a *tenant* in their *project* to be able to have access to perform basic actions with the API.
 In some cases that may be to reprovision or rebuild a node.
-Ultimately that is the lessee's progative, but by default there are actions and field updates that cannot be performed by default.
+Ultimately that is the lessee's prerogative, but by default there are actions and field updates that cannot be performed by default.
 This is also governed by access level within a project.